 - Students majoring in this program may choose either a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.

 - Geology Club

 Graduates of the geology and geological engineering dual degree program leave ready to practice as professional geological engineers, finding careers in a variety of industries, including government, construction, transportation, forestry, mining, energy, groundwater, petroleum, minerals and more.

 With degrees in both geology and geoengineering, you'll quickly find endless career paths available to you.

 Geological engineering jobs

 - Geological engineering technician

 The geology major at UWEC will provide you with a solid foundation in areas like structural geology, hydrogeology, and mineralogy and metrology.
 Coursework is heavy in math and physics, preparing you well for a career in engineering.

 After successfully completing the course requirements and meeting the set criteria at UW-Eau Claire, you will transfer to the University of Minnesota to begin the coursework for the geoengineering degree.

-Classes for geology and geological engineering dual degree majors may include:
+What classes do geology and geological engineering dual degree majors take?